teatimeguest/setup-texlive-action/README.md

       hyperref
 ```

+You can also specify packages by file using [`package-file`][inputs] input.

 ### Historic versions

-You can also use an older version of TeX Live by specifying the `version`:
+You can use an older version of TeX Live by specifying the `version`:

 ```yaml
 - name: Setup TeX Live 2008